 LAWSUIT ALERT: Shareholder Lawsuit Filed Against BTRS Holdings Inc. (BTRS) in Connection with Proposed Sale of the Company at $9.50 Per Share

-/EIN News/ -- PHILADELPHIA, Oct.
-30, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that a shareholder lawsuit has been filed against BTRS Holdings Inc. (“Billtrust” or the “Company”) (NASDAQ: BTRS).
+PHILADELPHIA, Oct.
+30, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that a shareholder lawsuit has been filed against BTRS Holdings Inc. ("Billtrust" or the "Company") BTRS.

 On September 28, 2022, Billtrust announced that it would be acquired by EQT X Fund, an affiliate of private equity firm EQT.
 According to the announcement, Billtrust stockholders are expected to receive only $9.50 per share for their stock.
 Notably, prior to the announcement of this proposed sale of the Company to EQT, several analysts had assigned a price target for BTRS shares above the buyout price.